 Sealord is committed to reducing dolphin bycatch.
 By not using FADs to harvest the skip jack, Sealord avoids the likelihood of capturing dolphins, turtles and other bycatch which is more prevalent when harvesting FAD caught tuna.

 We source our tuna from FCF Company Limited in Taiwan.
-FCF have internal and external auditors from third-party organizations to visit fishing vessels.
-The auditors access the vessels to find out whether fishing vessel management, facilities, and training are sufficient and fulfill operating requirements.
-The auditors also conduct interviews with crew members (anonymously) to ensure their working environment and labour rights aboard the vessel and meet social standards and fundamental needs.
-Additionally, there are independent observers on board to ensure agree fishing methods are maintained as well as appropriate crew conditions.
+FCF have internal and external auditors from third-party organisations to visit fishing vessels.
+The auditors access the vessels to find out whether fishing vessel management, facilities, and training are sufficient and fulfil operating requirements.
+The auditors also conduct interviews with crew members (anonymously) to ensure their working environment and labour rights aboard the vessel meet social standards and fundamental needs.
+Additionally, there are independent observers on board to ensure agreed fishing methods and appropriate crew conditions are maintained.

 We have two main canning suppliers, CMC and Pataya.
-CMC has achieved SA 8000 International standards, which is considered the highest level of social and ethical accountability standards.
+CMC has achieved SA 8000 International standard, which is considered the highest level of social and ethical accountability standards.

 Our second main supplier, Pataya is a signatory to the Ethical Labour Practice Code of Conduct of the TTIA (Thai Tuna Industry Association).
 All members of TTIA are required to have thorough and comprehensive third party audits of their processing facilities and supply chain to ensure full compliance with local and international laws and regulations regarding social and ethical standards.